jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 I usually find it more convenient to work on the kernel outside of the Yocto build system.

-The setup for this is not too hard.
+A little setup is required.

 ### Cross-compiler